connoraking/Boston-Public-Data-Analysis/README.md

 - The most frequent property were **Multifamily dwellings** with an average total loss of *$2,093.85*
 - The highest average total loss were **Casinos** at *$50,000*

+### Analytical Insights

+1. Increasing Trend of Fire Incidents
+    - The data shows an upward trend in fire incidents, reaching an all-time high in 2022.
+Despite the Boston Fire Department having the highest average earnings, the surge in incidents suggests a mounting pressure on the department's resources and personnel.
+Efficient resource allocation, strategic station placements, and preventive measures are crucial.
+2. Influence of External Factors
+    - The dip in incidents during 2020, presumably due to the COVID lockdowns, emphasizes the role external societal factors play in incident frequencies.
+    - Similarly, the correlation of incidents with monthly precipitation might be indicative of the various challenges faced by the department throughout the year.
+3. Time-based patterns
+    - The trend of most incidents occurring during mid-day could be attributed to heightened human activity during these hours, possibly leading to more accident-prone situations.
+Conversely, the low incidents during the early morning might be due to reduced activity.
+4. Geographical Discrepancies
+    - The "Inner Boston" categorization emphasizes the importance of meticulous data analysis to gain accurate insights.
+Using such approaches can uncover hidden patterns or information gaps.
+The notable number of incidents in Roxbury reinforces the idea that certain neighborhoods may be in urgent need of additional fire station resources.
+5. Incident Descriptions and Monetary Impact
+    - While **Public service** incidents are frequent, they result in minimal monetary damage, highlighting that not all incidents strain financial resources.
+However, specific incidents like **Water vehicle fire** and **Building fire** lead to considerable monetary losses, indicating areas where preventive measures can lead to significant cost savings.
+6. Property-based Incident Insights
+    - The high frequency of incidents in **Multifamily dwellings** underscores the need for fire safety awareness and measures in residential complexes.
+While properties like **Casinos** had the highest average total loss, their overall frequency might be low, leading to a skewed perception of risk.
+It's essential to consider both frequency and monetary impact to prioritize fire safety initiatives.
+7. Relevance to Boston Fire Department Earnings
+    - The department's high earnings could be justified by sheer volume and variety of incidents they deal with.
+However, the emphasis should be on ensuring that these resources are translated into effective firefighting stratetgies and allocation.
+For instance a firetruck would not be needed at most **Public Service** incidents since they only have a total average loss of 30 cents.